Calculation of the early old-age pension

 Early old-age pension and professional activity

-a) where the income over one year does not exceed one third of the minimum social wage per month, the early old-age pension is not reduced,
+- if the professional activity is insignificant, i.e. if it generates income which, spread over a calendar year, does not exceed one third of the minimum social wage per month*, the early old-age pension is payable without any reduction.

-c) where the annual salary exceeds the average of the 5 highest annual pensionable incomes during the insurance record, the early old-age pension will be withdrawn.
+- if the professional activity generates income which, spread over a calendar year, exceeds the average of the highest five pensionable annual salaries or income during the insurance record, the early old-age pension will be refused or withdrawn.

 Refixing